Merrell Trail Glove 2 Review Facts

 The Trail Glove 2 initially went for $110.
 At this price, it's a pretty affordable trail running shoe, but by no means the cheapest.
 With the Trail Glove 3 currently out, the price has dropped, making it even more affordable and definitely worth considering.
 Price depends on size and availability.

 As for the traction of the Merrell Trail Glove 2, it’s very good.
 The outsole of the shoe provides great traction on all types of surfaces, which is very helpful as a trail shoe.
 The shoe will most likely get the best traction running on the recommended terrain: trails.
-Additionally, the traction on the outsole is long lasting and durable, which is another big plus.
+Additionally, the traction on the outsole is long-lasting and durable, which is another big plus.

 This is one of the best parts of the Merrell Trail Glove 2: the flexibility.
 Since it’s a minimal shoe, the shoe is extremely flexible.
 It is so flexible, you can nearly roll it into a ball in your hand.
 This is great for runners who are looking for a flexible shoe that will allow their foot to move in a natural motion.

 The Trail Glove 2 doesn't provide much in the way of stability, being that it is a minimalistic shoe.
 However, it does support the foot.
 The shoe is very narrow in some parts, keeping the foot of the runner very locked in and stable.
-Other parts of the shoe, however, tend to be a little looser, and give the foot a little more freedom of moving around.
+Other parts of the shoe, however, tend to be a little loose, and give the foot a little more freedom of moving around.
 If you are looking for more of a stable ride, consider another shoe.

 As for the drop on the Merrell Trail Glove 2, there isn’t any.
-Again, this zero drop shoe was designed to give the runner a very natural feel while running.
+Again, this zero-drop shoe was designed to give the runner a very natural feel while running.

 • EVA foam midsole